Emperor of the Serbs

-Between 1345 and 1371, the Serbian monarch was self-titled emperor (tsar).
-The full title was initially Emperor of the Serbs and Greeks, later Emperor of the Serbs and Greeks and Bulgarians in Serbian and basileus and autokrator of Serbia and Romania ["the land of the Romans"] in Greek.
+Between 1345 and 1373, four Serbian monarchs held the title of emperor (tsar).
+The full title was initially Emperor of the Serbs and Greeks, later Emperor of the Serbs, Greeks and Bulgarians in Serbian and basileus and autokrator of Serbia and Romania ["the land of the Romans"] in Greek.
 This title was soon enlarged into "Emperor and Autocrat of the Serbs and Greeks, the Bulgarians and Albanians".

-The Serbian Empire was ruled by only two monarchs; Stefan Dušan (r.
+The Serbian Empire was ruled by two monarchs: Stefan Dušan (r.
 1346–1355) and Stefan Uroš V (r.
 1355–1371).
 Two other claimants of the title ruled in Thessaly, Central Greece.

 Establishment and titles

 Taking advantage of the Byzantine civil war of 1341–1347 by alternately supporting both sides of the conflict, the Serbian king Stefan Dušan expanded his state southwards, conquering Albania and most of Macedonia by 1345, with the exception of the great fortress cities of Serres and Thessalonica.
 This growth in power made Serbia the de facto dominant state in the Balkans, and fuelled Dušan's imperial ambitions: already in early 1343, the Serbian ruler elevated his titles to "tsar and autokrator of all the Serbian and Maritime Lands and čestnik of the Greek [Byzantine] Lands".